 - The concentration of hydrogen ions in a solution is expressed in terms of pH.

 Additionally, some indicators (universal indicator paper, etc ) may be used to measure pH.
 It is solely based on the fact that the indicators colour changes with pH.
 A visual comparison of the colour of a test solution with a defined colour chart is done.
 This helps to determine the pH accurately to the nearest whole number. pH can also be measured using an electronic pH meter.

 Mixture of Two Strong Acids

 The strong acids completely dissociate in the given solvent.
 The strength of an acid and the concentration of acid are two different terms.

 Acid strength: It measures the degree of ionization of acid in the aqueous solution.
-The greater the number of cations and anions are dissociated in the aqueous solution then acid is strong.
+The greater the number of cations and anions are dissociated in the aqueous solution the stronger the acid is.

 Acid concentration: It measures the number of available acid ions when it is dissolved in a solvent.
 The concentration is a ratio of solute to the solvent content in the solution.
 So the concentration of hydrogen ion is the same as that of the acid concentration.
 The concentration of the hydrogen ion in the mixture is the sum of the acid concentration divided by the total volume.

 Say N1, V1 is the strength and volume of the first strong acid and N2, V2 is the strength and volume of the second acid.